wpcfan/localized/README.md

 ## LocaleResolver
 That's the job of a `LocaleResolver` implementation.
-Implement or choose one from the package `io.github.deathman.localized.locale_resolver`.
+Implement or choose one from the package `com.twigcodes.hibernate.localized.locale_resolver`.
 There are several ways of registering the LocaleResolver:

 Specify the fully qualified class name in the hibernate property